 Determine whether screening is subject to ADA rules.

-Many screening practices would be considered medical examinations and therefore subject to certain rules under the Americans with Disabilities Act (ADA) and similar state laws.
+Certain screening practices may be considered medical examinations and therefore subject to rules under the Americans with Disabilities Act (ADA) and similar state laws.
 Generally, medical examinations must be job-related and consistent with business necessity, meaning an employer would need to conduct a medical exam because they have a reasonable belief that: an employee's ability to perform essential job functions will be impaired by a medical condition; or an employee will pose a direct threat due to a medical condition.

 Maintain social distancing.